Losing your job can be a particularly stressful time, especially if you have limited financial resources.

 Out of work benefits: Jobseeker’s Allowance

-In order to check if you could be entitled to Jobseeker’s Allowance, you can use a .
+To check if you are entitled to Jobseeker’s Allowance, you can use the official online .

 How to claim Jobseeker’s Allowance